 “There is a potential for this virus to be transmitted via a variety of routes,” he says.

 * This article was edited on 18 March 2020 to add the fact that the research paper by Neeltje van Doremalen and colleagues has now been published in the New England Journal of Medicine.
 It has also been clarified that the virus's survival on natural fibres has only been tested on cardboard.
 The article was edited further on 24 March 2020 to add a link to the EPA's list of disinfectants and active ingredients that have claims for use against Sars-CoV-2.
 A further addition was made on 22 May to include the CDC's latest advise and guidance, along with the study on surface survival from the team in Beijing.
+Details of the study on viral DNA spread around a hospital by researchers at Imperial College London was added on 8 June.

 As an award-winning science site, BBC Future is committed to bringing you evidence-based analysis and myth-busting stories around the new coronavirus.
 You can read more of our Covid-19 coverage here.